igvteam/igv-notebook/README.md

 The main differences between igv-notebook and these other projects are:

-* igv-notebook is a Python package, while the projects listed above are Jupyter extensions;
+* igv-notebook is a "plain" Python package, while the projects listed above are Jupyter extensions;
 * igv-notebook works with Google Colab, in addition to Jupyter and JupyterLab; and
 * igv-notebook supports loading data files from any location on the local or mounted file system when used with Jupyter Notebook or
-Google Colab.  **_NOTE_**: General local file paths do not work with JupyterLab, for JupyterLab the files must be in the JupyterLab file tree.
+Google Colab.  **_NOTE_**: General local file paths do not work with JupyterLab, for JupyterLab local files must be in the JupyterLab file tree.

 ### Examples